pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "I think that if you're passionate about something and you're driven and focused, you can pretty much do anything you want to do."
 --Dave Grohl

 "99 little bugs in the code,
 99 little bugs,
 track one down, patch it around,
 117 little bugs in the code"
 --Ashu Gupta

 "We must conduct research and then accept the results.
 If they don’t stand up to experimentation, Buddha’s own words must be rejected."
 –Tenzin Gyatso

-"He who exalts himself will be humbled, and he who humbles himself will be exalted."
---Jesus, Luke 14:11

-"The truth will set you free."
---Jesus, John 8:32

-"What good is it that a man gain the whole world but lose his soul?"
---Jesus, Luke 9:25
+"All religion carry same message: message of Love, Compassion, Forgiveness, Tolerance, Contentment, Self-Discipline.
+I think we need these qualities as human beings, irrespective of whether you say you are believer or non-believer, because these are the source of a happy life."
+--Tenzin Gyatso

+<a class="anchor" id="H"></a>
+### H

 "When somebody calls themselves a job creator, they aren't describing the economy, although that's what it sounds like.
 What they are really doing is making a claim on status, privilege and power."
 --Nick Hanauer

+"The spirit of liberty is the spirit which is not too sure that it is right."
+--Learned Hand

+"There are those who will say terrible things about JavaScript.
+Many of these things are true.
+When I was required to write something in JavaScript for the first time, I quickly came to despise it.
+It would accept almost anything I typed but interpret it in a way that was completely different from what I meant.
+This had a lot to do with the fact that I did not have a clue what I was doing, of course, but there is a real issue here: JavaScript is ridiculously liberal in what it allows.
+The idea behind this design was that it would make programming in JavaScript easier for beginners.
+In actuality, it mostly makes finding problems in your programs harder because the system will not point them out to you."
+--Marijn Haverbeke, Eloquent Javascript

 "There is no reason why, in a society which has reached the general level of wealth ours has, the first kind of security should not be guaranteed to all without endangering general freedom; that is: some minimum of food, shelter and clothing, sufficient to preserve health.
 Nor is there any reason why the state should not help to organize a comprehensive system of social insurance in providing for those common hazards of life against which few can make adequate provision."
 --Friedrich von Hayek